When contact arrangements aren’t working

 If your child is with their other parent and you think they will not be returned to you call the police on 101.

 If your child’s other parent has Parental Responsibilities and Rights they have the right to be with your child but any contact arrangements should be agreed between you.
 This means your child’s other parent should not take your child without your knowledge and consent.

 If you’re concerned about your child not returning from another country, contact Reunite International for advice on what to do.

 Speaking to your children about safety and contact

 Stress to your children that they do not ever need to protect you or the other parent, and that they can tell you if they are upset, worried or frightened.
 Depending on their age, you could agree how they can get in touch with you or someone they trust if they don’t feel safe during contact:

-- Agree a code word for using in conversation, text, email
+- Agree a code word for using in conversation, text or email.

-- Let them know they can call Childline for free on 0800 1111 if they feel unsafe or want to talk to someone in confidence
+- Let them know they can call Childline for free on 0800 1111 or the police if they feel unsafe or want to talk to someone in confidence.